(03) 9455 0822 After Hours (existing clients only): (03) 9483 7940. Contact Palliative Care Advice on 1800 360 000 for general information

 • Strategies to support you and your family to manage the diverse and painful aspects of loss and uncertainty.

-• Companionship and comfort during a personal time of change, transition and adjustment.
+• Companionship and comfort during a personal time of change, transition, and adjustment.

-• Support and strategies to help you to learn to take care of yourself and your loved ones.
+• Support and strategies to help you learn to take care of yourself and your loved ones.

 What we offer: